plabayo/rama/docs/book/src/http/grpc.md

 1. run the hello world server
 2. run the hello world client
 3. inspect the health example
+4. run the combined HTTP and gRPC job service
-4. move on to the streaming and compression examples
+5. move on to the streaming and compression examples

 That sequence gives you a practical ramp from "typed RPC over the network" to "production-leaning gRPC service composition in Rama".